Howsham Mill

 Howsham Mill is a Grade II listed 18th century watermill located on the River Derwent in North Yorkshire, England.

 History

 Howsham Mill dates back to c.
 1755 and is attributed to John Carr of York.
 It was built in the Gothic Revival style both as a working grist mill to grind grains into flour and as an eyecatcher or folly within the formal parkscape of nearby Howsham Hall.

 The mill was powered by a breastshot waterwheel connected by a gear wheel to millstones that grind the grain into flour.

 Milling of flour ceased in 1947 and the building fell into decay by the 1960s.

+Howsham Mill has been listed since 1966.